zelphir/next-transpile-modules/README.md

 ### I have trouble with transpilation and Flow/TypeScript

 In your Next.js app, make sure you use a `babel.config.js` and not a `.babelrc` as Babel's configuration file (see explanation below).

+**Since Next.js 9, you probably don't need that file anymore**, as TypeScript is supported natively.

 ### I have trouble with transpilation and Yarn workspaces